 Go to frame number 1, and press “I”.
 It will load insert keyframe menu.
 From the list of different options, select “LocRotScale” keyframing which means Blender will add a keyframe for location, rotation & scaling of empty object on frame number 1.

 Go to a different frame, let’s say frame number 150.
 In that particular frame & with the empty object selected, press “R” on your keyboard.
 Then press “Z” to rotate it along Z-Axis.
 Enter the value 360 using numpad & press enter.
 Press “I” & select “LocRotScale”.

 Go to the first frame, which is usually frame number 1 in most cases.
 Go to camera view after that.
 Now press spacebar (works in blender 2.80) to play the animation.
 You will see that the camera will rotate around the object in 360 degrees as the animation plays from frame number 1 to 150.

 That’s it user.
-This is one of the simplest camera techniques in Blender.
+This is one of the simplest camera trick in Blender.
 Now it is your turn.
-Tell me if this Blender tutorial worked for you on comments below.
+Tell me if this Blender advanced tutorial helped you to learn anything new on comments below.
 Happy Animation!